 - Do you require SSH access to the underlying machine?
 Read now

 What’s the main difference between Bring Your Own Cloud pricing and our Dedicated Hosting plans?
 Since our BYOC plans are hosted through your own AWS or Azure account, all cloud instances, backups and data transfer costs are paid directly through your cloud provider.
 In contrast, ScaleGrid Dedicated hosting is all-inclusive, so you pay one fixed cost monthly (based on usage) through your ScaleGrid account.
 This is why our BYOC pricing is less than our Dedicated Hosting pricing, as the costs listed for BYOC are only what you pay for ScaleGrid and don’t include your hardware costs.Where to host your cloud database?
 BYOC vs. Dedicated Hosting | #mysql #postgresql #mongodb #redisClick To Tweet

-All DBaaS management, monitoring, and maintenance tools are included in both plans, along with 24/7 support.
+All DBaaS management, monitoring, and maintenance tools are included in both plans.